speech/speech.js/README.md

 This repo is in a state of flux as I am refactoring the meta-aspects of the project such as the server setup & babel.js.

-Check out [the wiki](https://github.com/speech/speech.js/wiki) for an architectural overview.
+Check out [the wiki](https://github.com/speech/speech.js/wiki) for an overview of the architecture.